 *Note: Though consecrated life as a Holy Cross brother or sister is not itself a sacrament, it IS a very cool lifestyle and an excellent way to live out one’s own vocation.
 Consider that as an option, too.

 The purpose of this sacrament is to heal and strengthen those who are physically sick.
 This healing may be spiritual or physical.
 (See Jas 5:14-15).
 It also gives spiritual strength to those who are suffering.
 If you become seriously sick or are facing a troubling medical operation, this sacrament is certainly available for you.
 You do NOT need to be at the point of death.

-At Holy Cross, please contact the Andrew Ouellette, Director of Campus Ministry, at [email protected] to arrange for a priest to administer this sacrament.
+At Holy Cross, please contact Campus Ministry to arrange for a priest to administer this sacrament.